 The Commission has the authority to:

-- conduct a sectoral analyses (for example, sectoral analysis in the markets for oil derivatives, baby equipment, etc., while one of the most well- known sectoral analyzes of the European Commission is in the energy market in 2006, which resulted in a whole set of new legislation
+- Conduct a sectoral analysis (for example, sectoral analysis in the markets for oil derivatives, baby equipment, etc., while one of the most well-known sectoral analyzes of the European Commission is in the energy market in 2006, which resulted in a whole set of new legislation

-If the Commission finds that an infringement of competition is occured, it shall determine the measure for protection of competition in the form of the obligation to pay a monetary fine in the amount of no more than 10 % of the total annual revenue generated on the territory of the Republic of Serbia.
-Moreover, it can enact a measure to eliminate competition infringement, for example adoption of the new pricelist for goods or services, if it is determined that a dominant market player had abused its position, by setting an unreasonably high prices.
+If the Commission finds that an infringement of competition has occurred, it shall determine the measure for the protection of competition in the form of the obligation to pay a monetary fine in the amount of no more than 10 % of the total annual revenue generated on the territory of the Republic of Serbia.
+Moreover, it can enact a measure to eliminate competition infringement, for example, adopting a new pricelist for goods or services, if it is determined that a dominant market player has abused its position by setting an unreasonably high price.

-An investigation of the competition infringement can be adjourn, if a party proposes commitments that is voluntarily willing to undertake, in order to eliminate possible competition infringement.
+An investigation of the competition infringement can be adjourned if a party proposes commitments it is voluntarily willing to undertake to eliminate possible competition infringement.
 The Commission is not obliged to accept the proposal.
-If accepts the proposal, it will set a deadline for execution of proposed commitments.
-If party fails to fulfill commitments in a set deadline, the investigation shall be continued.
+Accepting the proposal will set a deadline for the execution of proposed commitments.
+If a party fails to fulfil commitments in a set deadline, the investigation shall be continued.

 Given the extremely high fines that can be imposed, market participants should be aware of their acts and collusions that can lead to the initiation of proceedings due to violation of competition rules.
-However, even when the proceedings have been initiated, certain procedural rules provide protection to parties in the proceedings, such as rules on information and right to give a statement, delivery rules, maintenance of oral dispute, a statute-barred rules, etc. Also, the decisions of the Commission may be reviewed by the Administrative Court by filing an action.
-Finally, third parties harmed by a infringement of competition (determined by the Commission’s decision), can request a compensation in the civil proceedings.
+However, even when the proceedings have been initiated, certain procedural rules provide protection to parties in the proceedings, such as rules on information and the right to give a statement, delivery rules, maintenance of oral dispute, statute-barred rules, etc. Also, the Administrative Court may review the Commission’s decisions by filing an action.
+Finally, third parties harmed by an infringement of competition (determined by the Commission’s decision) can request compensation in the civil proceedings.